MicrosoftDocs/PowerShell-Docs/.github/ISSUE_TEMPLATE/Support_Question.md

 ---
 name: Support Question ❓
-about: If you have a question, you can try asking in the PowerShell Slack channel first.
-If you need official support, refer to the [PowerShell Support Lifecycle](https://aka.ms/pslifecycle)
+about: Try asking in the PowerShell Slack channel first.
+For official support, refer to the PowerShell Support Lifecycle at https://aka.ms/pslifecycle
 title: "Support Question"
 labels: issue-question
 assignees: ''